Keerthana-2003/fastapi-calculator/DOCUMENTATION.md

 - All services automatically initialized on startup

 ### CI/CD Pipeline
-GitHub Actions workflow:
+# GitHub Actions workflow:
-- Runs on push/pull requests to main, docker-postgres-setup, and module-10-submission branches
+- Runs on push/pull requests to `main`, `docker-postgres-setup`, `module-10-submission`, and `module-11-submission` branches
 - PostgreSQL service container for testing
-- Executes all 54 tests
+- Executes all tests as part of CI (unit + integration; e2e excluded by default)
 - Builds and pushes Docker image to Docker Hub

 ## Architecture